neumino/neumino.github.io/movies.md

-### Maleficent: Mistress of Evil
+### El Camino: A Breaking Bad Movie
-*Released on 2019-10-18, vote average 7*
+*Released on 2019-10-11, vote average 7.2*

-Maleficent and her goddaughter Aurora begin to question the complex family ties that bind them as they are pulled in different directions by impending nuptials, unexpected allies, and dark new forces at play.
+In the wake of his dramatic escape from captivity, Jesse Pinkman must come to terms with his past in order to forge some kind of future.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/5MwW1NAsnR8?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/lZKqMVPlDg8?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>